ajclemens/reinforcement_learning/README.md

  Depending upon the complexity of the problem, it may be too difficult to write the explicit mathematical formula for the Q-function by hand.
 The Deep Q-Network algorithm solves this problem as a neural network is used to approximate the Q-function.
 In effect, the explicit mathematical formula for the Q-function is not needed.

  In simplest terms, the neural network maps the current state the agent is in to the next action with greatest reward.
 For the cartpole problem the state involves 4 variables, the cart position, cart velocity, pole angle, and pole angular velocity.
-Additionally, the two actions that can be taken are move the cart either left or right.
+The two actions that can be taken are move the cart either left or right.

 talk about Exploration rate